kristopherkyle/corpus-analysis-python/Python_Tutorial_8.md

 (updated 10-22-2020)

 Annotating texts for features as part of speech (POS) and syntactic dependency relations (among many, many others) can allow for detailed corpus analyses.
-For many features (and for many languages), automatic annotation is a viable option (see, e.g., [Spacy](https://spacy.io/), and easy to use POS tagger and dependency parser implemented in Python).
+For many features (and for many languages), automatic annotation is a viable option (see, e.g., [Spacy](https://spacy.io/), an easy to use POS tagger and dependency parser implemented in Python).
 However, for some features (and for some languages), automatic annotation tools/models have not been developed (though new NLP tools are being released every day - it is certainly worth a quick web search).

 Addtionally, in many cases, corpora have already been annotated for various features (see, e.g., annotated corpora distributed by the [Linguistic Data Consortium](https://catalog.ldc.upenn.edu/topten) and those distributed on the [Universal Dependencies webpage](https://universaldependencies.org/) ).